dij0s/PETAL/thesis/bachelor_thesis.typ

 The project is scoped to municipalities within the canton of Valais/Wallis and strictly relies on publicly available data.

-A user-friendly interface enables users to interact with the system in a conversational manner and visualize a map of the municipality with different layers, as depicted in #ref(<petal_interface_pv>) and #ref(<petal_interface_water>):
+A user-friendly interface enables users to interact with the system in a conversational manner and visualize a map of the municipality with different layers, as depicted in #ref(<petal_interface_pv>) and #ref(<petal_interface_water>).

 #figure(
   image("figs/petal_interface_pv.png", width: 100%),